VAFA Live Coverage – June 14

 Indeed, the old adage of ‘success breeds success’ has rung true again, with a total of 15 Old Scotch players signed to VFL lists this season.

-Richmond and Coburg are close behind the Kangas with 10 VAFA signings, while Port Melbourne has 9, Williamstown 8 and Carlton 7, including Old Scotch flag winners Ollie Badr and Jack Polkinghorne, alongside Fitzroy duo Dane Harvey and Heath Ramshaw.
+Coburg are close behind the Kangas with 10 VAFA signings, while Richmond and Port Melbourne have 9, Williamstown 8 and Carlton 7, including Old Scotch flag winners Ollie Badr and Jack Polkinghorne, alongside Fitzroy duo Dane Harvey and Heath Ramshaw.

 Congratulations to the following players: